Wasm Operation

 For evm account: Metamask Quick Add: https://chainlist.org/?search=BEVM+Mainnet

-To query BTC balance and BEVM balance, use the respective interfaces in the wallet.
+To Check BTC balance and BEVM balance, use the respective interfaces in the wallet.

 10.3 Claim BTC and BEVM from Validator Spot to Wasm Account